Anyone's death diminishes me,

 David Freeman, 2014, sales executive at Activision Blizzard

-Jeff Freeman, 2008, game designer who worked on Ultima Online and Star Wards Galaxies
+Jeff Freeman, 2008, game designer who worked on Ultima Online and Star Wars Galaxies

 Oliver Frey, 2022, magazine cover artist on Amtix, Crash, Retro Gamer and Zzap!64